SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-application-gateway.md

 To know more about the different resource log category types and schemas collected for Azure Application Gateway refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-diagnostics#diagnostic-logging).

-* **Platform Metrics for Azure Application Gateway** These metrics are available in [Microsoft.Network/applicationGateways](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported#microsoftnetworkapplicationgateways) namespace.
+* **Platform Metrics for Azure Application Gateway**.
+These metrics are available in [Microsoft.Network/applicationGateways](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported#microsoftnetworkapplicationgateways) namespace.
 For more information on supported metrics in Azure Application Gateway v1 and Azure Application Gateway v2 , refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-metrics).

 ## Setup